Islay, Jura & Colonsay

 Boots are especially important.
 They don't have to be particularly heavy, but wearing ultra lightweight ones may mean your feet get wet and trainers definitely aren't adequate nor, on some of the rougher and steeper going, however short it may be, are they safe.
 Trekking poles can be very useful, especially for anyone with knee problems.

 This is either in carefully selected Bed & Breakfast accommodation or Guest Houses.
 You can rely on the quality of the accommodation that we find for you - its comfort, its food and the professionalism and welcoming nature of those who run it.
 The B&Bs and guest houses we use are more personal and the quality of the accommodation is as good or even better than of hotels in the same category.
-Double and twin rooms will have an en suite or private bathroom.
+Double and twin rooms that are occupied by 2 people always have an en suite or private bathroom.

 If you have particular requirements or prefer to stay in a 4-star hotel, please let us know so that we can do our best to meet them.